allenv0/AirPosture/README.md

 <p>
 <p align="center">
-    Turn your AirPods into a posture coach on iOS.
-AirPosture uses your AirPods' sensors to catch bad posture in real time.
+    An iOS app unlocks the hidden sensors in your AirPods, turning them into a real-time AI posture coach for work and workouts
     <br />

   </p>